signalfx/integrations/newrelic/readme.md

 #### Example New Relic dashboards

-This repository contains example dashboards that you can use as a baseline for creating your own New Relic charts in SignalFx.
-You can import them to SignalFx by [clicking here to download the JSON file](././dashboards/Page_SignalFx collectd + New Relic.json).
+SignalFx provides example dashboards that you can use as a baseline for creating your own New Relic charts in SignalFx.
+You can import them to SignalFx by [clicking here to download the JSON file](https://github.com/signalfx/integrations/blob/master/newrelic/dashboards/Page_SignalFx%20collectd%20%2B%20New%20Relic.json).
 In SignalFx, open the menu in the top right-hand corner of the app next to your profile image, and selecting **Import dashboard group**.
 This will create a new dashboard group called "SignalFx + New Relic" that contains two example dashboards:

 * **"New Relic Applications Overview"** - This shows how to display metrics for multiple New Relic applications at once, like response time and requests per minute.
   ![](././img/dashboard_newrelic.png)